s13n/cwASIO/README.md

 actually connected and ready to be used!
 Whether an audio device is present and operable can only be determined once its driver is loaded.

+### The enumeration and instantiation process on Windows

+On Windows, enumerating ASIO drivers is done by scanning through the Windows Registry.
+Each installed ASIO driver is represented by a key inside `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO`.
+The key name itself is arbitrary text, but inside a set of values are required:

+- A value named `CLSID` that contains a GUID in its textual representation, within curly braces.
+This is the class ID of the driver, which must be unique for each driver.
+- A value named `Description` that contains a short text that can be presented to a user to identify the driver.

+For each registered driver, those two values are presented to the caller of `cwASIOenumerate()`, along with the key name.
+The class ID can be used to locate the driver DLL in the file system, a process implemented by the `cwASIOload()` function, which does the following:

+- The GUID of the class ID is used to find the corresponding entry in the Windows Registry key `HKEY_CLASSES_ROOT\CLSID`.
+- The entry found must contain the following subkeys: `InprocServer32`, `ProgID` and `Version`.
+All three contain default values, the first one additionally contains a value named `ThreadingModel`.
+All this is mandated by Microsoft COM.
+- The full path to the driver DLL is contained in the default value of `InprocServer32`.
+It is used to load the DLL into memory and initialize it.
+- The DLL is called to produce a class factory, which is an object used to create other objects.
+- The class factory is used to create a driver instance, which is the object that implements the ASIO driver functionality.

+Once the driver instance is created, it must be initialized with a call to its `init()` method.
+At that point, the driver typically checks if the hardware is present and functional, and if so initializes it.
+Thereafter, the driver should be functional.

+There is one more complication on Windows: Applications can be 32-bit or 64-bit, and both may run on a 64-bit Windows host.
+Each of them needs its own driver, i.e. you must provide the same driver in a 64-bit version and a 32-bit version.
+Typically, you will compile the same driver source code twice, once in 32-bit mode and once in 64-bit mode.
+Both have the same CLSID, but they need to be registered separately.

+Even though the two versions are registered in different locations in the Windows Registry, Windows makes it appear to applications as if the path was the same in both cases.
+A 32-bit application sees the 32-bit registration information, and a 64-bit application sees the 64-bit registration information.
+Therefore, enumeration is exactly the same for both kinds of application, and they automatically see the appropriate information.

+It is possible that an ASIO driver is only available in one of the two variants, in which case only the matching applications can use it.
+If you only have a 32-bit driver, only 32-bit applications can use it, and likewise with 64-bit.

+Note that when looking at the Registry with a 64-bit tool, the 32-bit entries are visible under `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\ASIO` and `HKEY_CLASSES_ROOT\WOW6432Node\CLSID`.

+### The enumeration and instantiation process on Linux

+On Linux, cwASIO drivers are registered in `/etc/cwASIO`.
+Each driver is described by a subdirectory therein.
+The name of the subdirectory is the equivalent of the key name under `HKEY_LOCAL_MACHINE\SOFTWARE\ASIO` in the Windows Registry.
+Each subdirectory contains at least the following two files:

+- `driver` contains the full path to the driver shared object file as the ID string.
+- `description` contains a brief descriptive text intended to be presented to a user for identifying the driver.

+For each subdirectory, the contents of those two files are presented to the caller of `cwASIOenumerate()`, along with the name of the subdirectory.
+In contrast to Windows, there is no need for looking up the driver file path in a COM class registry, it is contained in the ID string directly.
+The `cwASIOload()` function used to load the driver takes advantage of this, and uses the ID string directly to load the driver.

+In the same way as on Windows, the driver instance needs to be initialized with a call to its `init()` method, at which point it checks and initializes the hardware.

 ## ASIO compatibility details

 cwASIO is a reimplemetation of the Steinberg ASIO API that does not rely on